LittleBigRefresh/Docs/topics/patching/get-url.md

 # Determining the URL to patch with

-In order for LittleBigPlanet to connect to Refresh (or any other custom gameserver), the game's EBOOT must be patched with a http(s) url.
+In order for LittleBigPlanet to connect to Refresh (or any other custom game server), the game's EBOOT must be patched with a http(s) url.

 This guide demonstrates how to get this url.